Platinum-Saber/Infinite-Stack/SEM-3/CS2033-Data Communication and Networking/Encoding & Modulation.md

 ## Multilevel Binary Encoding

 > [!info]- Bipolar-AMI (Alternate Mark Inversion)
->  Uses more than two voltage levels.
+>  - Uses **more than two voltage levels**.
 Binary 0 is represented by no signal, while binary 1 is represented by alternating positive and negative pulses.
->  This method avoids a DC component and is effective for error detection.
+> - This method **avoids a DC component** and is *effective for error detection*.

+> [!info]- Pseudoternary
+> - Opposite to Bipolar-AMI.
-- **Pseudoternary:** Opposite to Bipolar-AMI, where binary 1 is represented by the absence of a signal and binary 0 by alternating positive and negative pulses.
+> - Binary *1 is represented by the* **absence of a signal** and *binary 0 by* **alternating positive and negative pulses**.

-**Trade-offs:**
+> [!error]- Trade-offs:

-- Multilevel encoding schemes are less efficient than NRZ because they require distinguishing between multiple signal levels, which increases the likelihood of errors.
-Additionally, they require more signal power to achieve the same probability of bit error compared to simpler encoding schemes.
+> - Multilevel encoding schemes are less efficient than NRZ because they require distinguishing between multiple signal levels, which increases the likelihood of errors.

-**Biphase Encoding:**
+> - Additionally, they require more signal power to achieve the same probability of bit error compared to simpler encoding schemes.

+## Biphase Encoding

+> [!info]- Manchester Encoding
-- **Manchester Encoding:** Features a transition in the middle of each bit period, which serves as both clock and data.
-A low-to-high transition represents a binary 1, and a high-to-low transition represents a binary 0.
-This method is self-clocking, which enhances synchronization but requires more bandwidth.
+> - Features a transition in the middle of each bit period, which serves as both clock and data.
+> - A low-to-high transition represents a binary 1, and a high-to-low transition represents a binary 0.
+> - This method is self-clocking, which enhances synchronization but requires more bandwidth.

+> [!info]- Differential Manchester
-- **Differential Manchester:** Similar to Manchester but with a transition at the start of the bit period representing binary 0 and no transition representing binary 1.
-Like Manchester, it’s self-clocking but also requires more bandwidth.
+> - Similar to Manchester but with a transition at the start of the bit period representing binary 0 and no transition representing binary 1.

-**Pros and Cons of Biphase Encoding:**
+> - Like Manchester, it’s self-clocking but also requires more bandwidth.

+> [!check]- Pros
-- **Pros:** Self-synchronizing, no DC component, and error detection through the presence or absence of expected transitions.
+> - Self-synchronizing, no DC component, and error detection through the presence or absence of expected transitions.

+> [!fail]- Cons
-- **Cons:** Higher modulation rate and greater bandwidth requirement than NRZ schemes.
+> - Higher modulation rate and greater bandwidth requirement than NRZ schemes.